Ferrython

 Free access

-To catch the action and support the ferries as they sped by, spectators headed to one of the many free vantage points.
+Large crowds can catch all the action and cheer on the ferries as they speed by the many free vantage points.
 The best spots included Mary Booth Reserve, Circular Quay, Hickson Road Reserve, Campbells Cove, Royal Botanic Garden, Sydney Opera House, and Mrs Macquarie's Chair.

 Tickets